himzee/RetailStore/README.md

 Write a program in a programming language of your choice with test cases such that given a bill, it finds the net payable amount.

 ## Solution Details:
-I have kept the implementation straightforward and simple.
-In absence of full system context (requirements/expectations, scale of usage, security, performance requirements), I have just emphasized on solving the actual problem with Object oriented mindset.

-### Building and running the solution:
 - The solution has been built using Visual Studio 2017.
 The target runtime version is .NET Core 2.0, so you need this version installed on the target machine.
 - The solution consists of just 2 class libraries, their details as follows:
 	>	RetailStore, the main project where the core logic is implemented.
 I have opted for Class Library project type since we do not require any client code.